Do I Need a Noseband? On the Purpose of Nosebands.

 Nosebands in Modern Dressage

 In dressage in particular, a foundational principle that guides most modern riders today is that of maintaining a constant, light contact with the mouth.
 With this constant contact, there is naturally a greater impact of the hands on the jaws of the horse, and so a greater need, in some cases, to stabilize the bit in the mouth.
-Nosebands are also required to use in dressage competitions, which likely contributes to their widespread use, yet surprisingly little inquiry or knowledge about their function.
+Nosebands are also required to use in almost all dressage competitions, which likely contributes to their widespread use – yet surprisingly little inquiry into or knowledge about their function.

 Nosebands in Classical Dressage

-Classical dressage emphasizes the lightness and self-carriage of the horse as a hallmark of good training, and so doesn’t emphasize maintaining a constant contact in quite the same way.
-Rather, classical riders often ride with a slight loop in the reins, loose nosebands, or no nosebands at all, considering them dispensable tools for horses taught to be light in hand.
-In this case, the horse’s mouth is encouraged to be free and to gently chew on the bit, and there is less direct pressure on the jaws (through the bars).
-This lack of constant pressure naturally reduces the need to stabilize the bit with a noseband.
+Classical dressage emphasizes the lightness and self-carriage of the horse as a hallmark of good training, and often doesn’t emphasize maintaining a constant contact, or using as strong of a contact as often seen in modern competitive dressage.
+Some classical riders ride with a slight loop in the reins, with loose nosebands, or no nosebands at all, sometimes considering them dispensable tools for horses taught to be light in hand.
+In these cases, the horse’s mouth is encouraged to be more free and to chew gently on the bit, and there is often less direct pressure on the jaws (through the bars).
+This reduced use of the hands and pressure on the bit naturally reduces the need to stabilize the bit with a noseband.

-As expressed by master horseman Francois Baucher, it can be extremely important to allow the mouth of the horse to chew and relax to resolve tensions and difficulties in the rest of the body.
+As expressed by master horseman François Baucher, it can be extremely important to allow the mouth of the horse to chew and relax to resolve tension in the rest of the body.
+This appears to be due to the crucial role of the hyoid bone at the base of the horse’s throat in connecting the mouth of the horse to the rest of the body, through multiple myofascial chains.

 Nosebands in Western Disciplines